Multiplicity dependence of thermal parameters in pp collisions at $\sqrt{s}=7$ TeV from statistical hadronization fits: Statistical Hadronization Model and Thermal-FIST Framework

-where $N_i^{\mathrm{exp}}$ and $N_i^{\mathrm{model}}$ denote the experimental and model-predicted yields, respectively, and $\sigma_i$ represents the corresponding uncertainties.
-The fit parameters are the temperature $T$, the effective volume $V$, and the strangeness saturation parameter $\gamma_S$.
+where $N_i^{\mathrm{exp}}$ and $N_i^{\mathrm{model}}$ denote the experimental and model-predicted yields of species $i$, respectively, and $\sigma_i$ is the corresponding total experimental uncertainty.
+In the present baseline analysis, the minimization uses the total point-to-point uncertainties quoted by ALICE, obtained by adding the statistical and systematic/extrapolation contributions in quadrature.
+A covariance matrix for multiplicity-correlated systematic uncertainties is not included.
+This approximation should therefore be kept in mind when interpreting quantitative differences between the $\phi$- and $\Omega$-constrained fits.

-The extracted thermal parameters are subsequently used in the framework to evaluate additional thermodynamic quantities, including the energy density $\varepsilon$ and the average energy per particle $E/N$.
-These observables provide further insight into the thermodynamic properties of the system and allow for comparisons with empirical freeze-out criteria established in heavy-ion collisions~\cite{Cleymans2006}.

-The use of a single, consistent framework across multiplicity classes enables a systematic investigation of the evolution of thermal parameters and derived quantities with event activity.
-This approach also allows us to assess the stability of the extracted parameters and their sensitivity to the choice of hadron species included in the fit, which is particularly relevant for understanding the role of strangeness production in small systems.
+The extracted thermal parameters are subsequently used within Thermal-FIST to evaluate derived thermodynamic quantities, including the energy density $\varepsilon$ and the average energy per particle $E/N$.
+The use of a single, internally consistent framework across multiplicity classes makes it possible to study the evolution of the fitted parameters and derived quantities with event activity, and to assess their sensitivity to the hadron species included in the fit.